Opportunities

 Collections Internship

 The Wende Museum offers Collections Internships for currently enrolled undergraduate or graduate students, as well as recent graduates who are interested in gaining experience in collection management, collection development, and artifact research.
 Positions are part-time, paid at $18/hour for 120 hours, and available for course credit.
 Internships are offered year-round, typically beginning in January, June, and September.
+We are currently accepting applications for our Summer Collections Internship, which is set to begin in June 2026.

 The Collections Internship will focus on cataloging the Museum’s incoming acquisitions and existing backlog.
 Interns will gain experience in key areas of object handling, processing objects, and using a museum database (Mimsy XG).
 Interns will have the opportunity to directly work with artifacts from the Cold War and be exposed to a variety of museum activities.
 Potential interns must meet the following criteria for consideration: